Features of an elephant mural wallpaper

 “Tusker”, with the elephant in the logo Mural

 The famous ‘‘Tusker’‘ Mural with the elephant in the logo is one of the symbols of this Kenya.
-And is the best-selling beer of East Africa.
+And is it the best-selling beer in East Africa?
 Few, however, know the tragic consequences that led the brewery to call itself such a company.

 The Tusker Lager was officially produced and marketed in 1929.
-But in fact for about ten years in Kenya the beer produced in the then British Empire Cologne had been drunk.
+But, for about ten years in Kenya, the beer produced in the then-British Empire Cologne had been drunk.

-Among the first settlers who came to seek fortune in Africa, after the construction of the Mombasa-Nairobi-Kampala railway, there were several “pharmists”.
+Among the first settlers who came to seek fortune in Africa, after the construction of the Mombasa-Nairobi-Kampala railway, there were several “pharmacists”.